-Any borrowings by the College must be arranged by the Bursar acting with the approval of the Finance Committee and the Governing Body.
+Any borrowings by the College must be arranged by the Bursar acting with the approval of the Finance Committee and Council.

 7.5 Intellectual Property

 Any Fellow wishing to exploit any invention, discovery, patent or process of manufacture in which the College has an interest should consult the Bursar.